keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-your-code.md

 _Predicates_ are functions that return a Boolean value, that is, either true or false.
 There are many applications of predicates in software; filters, boundaries, triggers, authentication results...basically, anything that involves a true or false value.

-Configurable predicates are another natural fit for callables.
+Configurable predicates are another natural fit for using callables.

 I once had to write a [generic DNS mock server](https://github.com/keithrbennett/mock_dns_server) for network testing  that could be configured to respond with specific behaviors based on the characteristics of the incoming request.
 In another situation more recently, I was writing some accounting software and wanted to be able to filter the working set of transactions based on date, category, etc.